Benjamin J. Davis Jr.: Political career

 In 1962 Davis was charged with violating the Internal Security Act.
 He died shortly before the case came to trial.

 Death

-Ben Davis died of lung cancer in New York City on August 22, 1964.
+Davis died of lung cancer in New York City on August 22, 1964.
 He was less than one month shy of his 61st birthday at the time of his death, and was in the midst of a campaign for New York State Senate on the People's Party ticket.

 Legacy

 While in prison, Davis had written notes for a memoir.
 These were confiscated by prison authorities and not released until after his death.
 They were posthumously published under the title Communist Councilman From Harlem (1969), with a foreword by his Smith Act codefendant Henry Winston.